 In Properties > Root, we can see the progress property that we can animate.
 If we had called the component and property something else, we would see the names we gave them here.

 With the playhead in the first frame, we select the record button and give the progress property the initial value of 5.
 We then move the playhead to frame 2000 and give it the value of 95.
 We continue to the last frame and set the value back to 5 to have a smooth looping animation.

-When we select the Show Live Preview button on the canvas toolbar, we see a running number and moving progress indicator of the animated progress bar instance.
+When we select the Show Live Preview button on the Form Editor toolbar, we see a running number and moving progress indicator of the animated progress bar instance.

 We now change the settings of the other two progress bar instances.
 We make one of the indicators move from right to left by starting from frame 100.
 When all our progress bar instances have been animated, we'll continue by specifying easing curves for them.